|Alma Mater:||Pittsburg State|

 - 42 Women's National Champions

-The all-time winningest track and field coach in the history of the Big 12 and the former Big Eight Conference, Nebraska Head Coach Gary Pepin will enter his 36th season as the head coach of the Nebraska men’s and women’s track and field teams in 2016, making him the longest tenured active coach in Cornhusker athletics and Big Ten track and field head coach.
+The all-time winningest track and field coach in the history of the Big 12 and the former Big Eight Conference, Nebraska Head Coach Gary Pepin will enter his 37th season as the head coach of the Nebraska men’s and women’s track and field teams in 2017, making him the longest tenured active coach in Cornhusker athletics and among Big Ten track and field programs.

-Overall, Pepin’s teams have dominated the indoor conference championships through the years, winning 21 of the last 32 women’s titles, while the Husker men have won 18 of the last 28 meets, including the 2015 Big Ten Indoor title, which marked Pepin's 70th career conference team title.
-Nebraska has also fared well at the outdoor conference championships, winning 17 of the last 32 outdoor conference meets on the women’s side, and taking nine of the last 19 men’s titles.
+Overall, Pepin’s teams have dominated the indoor conference championships through the years, winning 24 of the last 37 women’s titles, while the Husker men have won 19 of the last 32 meets, including back-to-back titles in 2015 and 2016.
+Nebraska has also fared well at the outdoor conference championships, winning 18 of the last 37 outdoor conference meets on the women’s side and 10 of the last 22 men’s titles, including in 2016 when the men finished off the indoor-outdoor Big Ten sweep.

 Only the fourth coach to guide the NU men’s program since World War I, Pepin has maintained the program’s stability after replacing the late Frank Sevigne in 1984.
-Pepin’s men’s program has matched the women’s success, capturing 17 indoor and 12 outdoor conference titles during his 35-year tenure.
-The 2010 outdoor men’s title marked the third time in his career that he has won back-to-back men’s outdoor titles, including 1989-90, 1995-96 and 2009-10.
+Pepin’s men’s program has matched the women’s success, capturing 19 indoor and 13 outdoor conference titles during his 36-year tenure.

 The Husker men ran away with the 2015 Big Ten Indoor title with 127 points, 41 more than runner-up Illinois.
 James White (high jump) and Oladapo Akinmoladun (60m hurdles) won Big Ten titles, while the Huskers' depth - particularly in the Pepin-led jumps - keyed the Huskers' victory.
 NU had three scorers in the men's long jump, two in the triple jump and three in the high jump.
 The Husker jumpers combined for 42 of the 127 points, as Pepin picked up his first Big Ten Men's Indoor Coach of the Year award.
 He also added Midwest Region Men's Indoor Coach of the Year, as the Huskers tied for 13th at the NCAA Indoor Championships, their best indoor finish since 2009.
 Both the Husker men and women were runners-up at the Big Ten Outdoor Championships.
 White added another Big Ten title in the high jump, while Reka Czuth (long jump) and Sarah Firestone (javelin) also captured gold.
 Nebraska produced five first-team All-Americans in 2015, with White leading the way with both indoor and outdoor honors.
 Marusa Cernjul (outdoor, high jump), Akinmoladun (indoor, 60m hurdles) and the men's 4x400 indoor relay team (Jake Bender, Levi Gipson, Cody Rush, Drew Wiseman) also picked up first-team accolades.